CTSRD-CHERI/cheribuild/README.md

 This script makes it easy to run [CHERIBSD](https://github.com/CTSRD-CHERI/cheribsd) on [QEMU](https://github.com/CTSRD-CHERI/qemu)

-If all the required repositories are checked out `build_cheribsd_for_qemu.py all` will build all project, create a CHERIBSD disk image and launch QEMU with that disk image.
+Running `build_cheribsd_for_qemu.py all` will clone, build and install all projects, then create a CHERIBSD disk image and launch QEMU with that disk image.

 **NOTE**: As this involves building CHERIBSD you will need to run this script on a FreeBSD system.